 As I travel to say my goodbyes to my dear uncle who suddenly passed away from pancreatic cancer, I can’t help but notice all the empty promises I have made, the to-do list I never finished and the dreams I half accomplished.

+At this moment, life has never felt shorter.
+As the scripture resonates within my soul, no one knows the day or hour.
 By acknowledging death we are truly able to live for today.
-It is when we overlook and underestimate death that it catches us off guard and desperately unprepared.
+It is when we overlook and underestimate time that it catches us off guard and desperately unprepared.
 I know that one day we must all leave this earth, so from this moment on I choose to be motivated by the present.
 For it is what we do in the present that dictates our life after death.